zorua98741/PS3-Rich-Presence-for-Discord/README.md

 Q: Do i need to use the implementedImage.txt? <br>
 A: no, and i will be working on a way to remove it entirely.

+Q: Why are does [insert game here] not have an image when im playing it? <br>
+A: I am limited to adding only the games that i can play on my PS3 (that i own) because i cannot accurately guess what the name of the image will be, if you would like to use my Discord developer application, but with more images, *please* [message me on discord] (https://github.com/zorua98741/PS3-Rich-Presence-for-Discord#contact-me), and i will be more than happy to add the game for you

 ## TODO
 * implement ability to change time between updates to RPC (currently set to 35 seconds)
 * implement ability to disable temps & fan-speed display,